 In January 2002, the programme of immunisation in the UK was extended to include everyone aged under 25.

 Although MenC vaccine has been tremendously successful, it is important to remember that it cannot prevent all forms of meningitis and septicaemia.
-Even before MenC vaccine was available, Group B meningococcal disease was generally more common, accounting for up to 60% of cases, and no available vaccine can protect against it.
+Even before MenC vaccine was available, Group B meningococcal disease was generally more common, accounting for up to 60% of cases, and there is no a routinely available vaccine that can protect against it.
 There are many other equally deadly forms of meningitis and septicaemia that are not vaccine-preventable.
 For this reason, it is still crucial to be aware of the symptoms of meningitis and septicaemia.

 Is MenC vaccine safe?